 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Viberzi lawsuits.
 We are handling individual litigation nationwide and currently accepting new pancreatitis cases in all 50 states.

-Free Case Evaluation: Again, if you were injured by Viberzi side effects, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you were injured by Viberzi side effects, you should contact our law firm immediately by using the form below or dialing (866) 588-0600.
+You may be entitled to a settlement by filing a Viberzi lawsuit and we can help.